temporalio/documentation/docs-src/concepts/what-is-an-activity-definition.md

 An Activity can be tried more than once even if the Retry Policy says it shouldn't.
 Because of that behavior, you might need to use idempotency keys for critical side effects.

-The lack of idempotency might affect the correctness of your application but does not affect Temporal.
+The lack of idempotency might affect the correctness of your application but does not affect the Temporal Platform.
 (In other words, lack of idempotency does not lead to a platform error.)

 In some cases, whether something is idempotent does not affect the correctness of an application.